sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 For example, if you have an array of objects with multiple properties, you can use `console.table` to display the data in a nice, organized table, rather than trying to parse through a long list of console logs.

-### 105. Difference between console.warn and console.error ?
+### Question 105.
+Difference between console.warn and console.error ?

 The main difference is in the level of severity: